(2-minute read)

 Jasher 22:46-55, Jubilees 17:15-17

-And it came to pass in the 7th week, in the 1st year thereof, in the 1st month in this jubilee, on the 12th of this month, there were voices in heaven regarding Abraham, that he was faithful in all that He told him, and that he loved the Lord, and that in every affliction he was faithful.
+During the 7th week, in the 1st year, in the 1st month of this jubilee—on the 12th day—voices were heard in heaven about Abraham.
+They declared that Abraham was faithful in everything the Lord told him, that he loved the Lord, and remained faithful through every trial.

-And the day arrived when the sons of God came and placed themselves before the Lord, and Satan also came with the sons of God before the Lord.
-And the Lord said to Satan, “Where do you come from?”
+Then the day came when the sons of God gathered to present themselves before the Lord, and Satan came along with them.
+The Lord said to Satan, “Where have you come from?”

 Rising Action